nxt-insurance/nxt_pipeline/README.md

 # NxtPipeline

-nxt_pipeline provides a DSL to structure the processing of an object (oil) through multiple steps by defining pipelines (which process the object) and segments (reusable steps used by the pipeline).
+nxt_pipeline provides a DSL to define pipeline classes which take an object and pass it through multiple steps which can read or modify the object.

 ## Installation